Hamilton, New Zealand: Hospitals

-Hamilton's public hospital is Waikato Hospital with 600 beds, 22 operating theatres and about 5,000 worked there in 2014 It is the fourth largest public hospital in New Zealand in number of beds.
+Hamilton's public hospital is Waikato Hospital with 722 beds and 22 operating theatres.
+About 5,000 people worked there in 2014.
+It is the fourth largest public hospital in New Zealand in number of beds.
 There are two other major private hospitals in Hamilton City; Braemar Hospital, located in the same area that Waikato Hospital is located, and Southern Cross Hospital, located in Hamilton East.
 Hamilton also has a two private primary maternity hospitals, which are fully funded by the Waikato District Health Board, Waterford Birth Centre and River Ridge East Birth Centre.

 Transport

 The New Zealand Household Travel Survey 2015 – 2018 said that 86% of Hamilton trip legs were made by car (60% as driver, 26% as passenger), 10% were walking, 2% cycling and 1% by bus.